Oscar Eckenstein: Friendship with Aleister Crowley

 Eckenstein was one of the few people who readily climbed with mystic and magician Aleister Crowley.
-In his autobiography Confessions, Crowley praises Eckenstein in several passages, mentioning his gymnastic strength, including his ability to do one-arm chin ups.
-Crowley dedicated the book to six men, including "OSCAR ECKENSTEIN – who trained me to follow the trail".
+In Crowley's autobiography, the Confessions, he mentions that they first met at Wasdale Head in 1898.
+Crowley dedicated the Confessions to six men, including "OSCAR ECKENSTEIN – who trained me to follow the trail" and he praises Eckenstein in several passages of the book, mentioning his gymnastic strength, including his ability to do one-arm chin ups.
+In 1900 Eckenstein travelled to Mexico to climb there with Crowley, they also climbed together on the expedition led by Eckenstein to attempt K2 in 1902.

 The Baltoro and K2

 Eckenstein was a member of an expedition led by Sir Martin Conway to the Baltoro Muztagh region in 1892.
 The expedition was sponsored by the Royal Society, the Royal Geographical Society and the British Association, and included a young C.G.Bruce on his first major trek.
 Conway and Eckenstein had a deep personality conflict, and Eckenstein withdrew from the expedition after six months.
 In Kashmir, he conducted bouldering contests for the natives – possibly the first such "formal" competitions ever.
 Eckenstein collected his letters and diary notes from this expedition into a book published under the title 'The Karakorams and Kashmir'.

 Eckenstein was the leader of the first serious attempt to climb K2 in 1902.
-The attempt was on the Northeast Ridge, and Aleister Crowley was also a member of the expedition.
+The attempt was on the Northeast Ridge, Aleister Crowley and Guy Knowles were also members of the expedition.
 Upon arrival in India, Eckenstein was detained by British authorities for three weeks on suspicion of being a spy, and not allowed to enter Kashmir.
 He and Crowley were convinced that Martin Conway was responsible for trying to interfere with their attempt on K2, and only when they threatened to take the matter to the newspapers was Eckenstein released.

 In the early 1900s, modern transportation did not exist: It took "fourteen days just to reach the foot of the mountain".
 After five serious and costly attempts, the team reached 6525 m – although considering the difficulty of the challenge, and the lack of modern climbing equipment or weatherproof fabrics, Crowley's statement that "neither man nor beast was injured" highlights the pioneering spirit and bravery of the attempt.
 The failures were also attributed to sickness (Crowley was suffering the residual effects of malaria), a combination of questionable physical training, personality conflicts, and poor weather conditions – of 68 days spent on K2 (at the time, the record for the longest time spent at such an altitude) only eight provided clear weather.
 An Austrian climber named Pfannl became sick with pulmonary edema at the high point, which Crowley diagnosed.
 The climb was abandoned, and Pfannl was evacuated to lower elevations and survived.